amwatson/CitraVR/README.md

 Azahar is also available as an AppImage on the [Releases](https://github.com/azahar-emu/azahar/releases) page.

+There are two variants of the AppImage available, those being `azahar.AppImage` and `azahar-wayland.AppImage`.

 If you are unsure of which variant to use, we recommend using the default `azahar.AppImage`.
 This is because of upstream issues in the Wayland ecosystem which may cause problems when running the emulator (e.g. [#1162](https://github.com/azahar-emu/azahar/issues/1162)).

 Unless you explicitly require native Wayland support (e.g. you are running a system with no Xwayland), the non-Wayland variant is recommended.

-If you are using the Flatpak and run into issues with Wayland, you can disable Wayland support for the Azahar Flatpak using [Flatseal](https://flathub.org/en/apps/com.github.tchx84.Flatseal).
+The Flatpak build of Azahar also has native Wayland support disabled by default.
+If you require native Wayland support, it can be enabled using [Flatseal](https://flathub.org/en/apps/com.github.tchx84.Flatseal).

 # Build instructions